psemora/State_machine/README.md

 This school project was elaborated in to [Mathematical Principles of Computer Science](https://www.fme.vutbr.cz/en/studenti/predmety/244461) course.

-User define set of states, init state, set of final states, alphabet, transition function and then choose transit through the machine.
-The script will print the result of the pass and display graph of state machine in browser.
+User defines set of states, init state, set of final states, alphabet, transition function and then choose transit through the machine.
+The script prints the result of the pass and displays graph of state machine in browser.